NuclearInstruments/SCISDK/docs/custompacket.md

 **Decoded Mode**
 Because the List is a FIFO is not possible to know a priori the number of bytes that will be transferred.
 The  `SCISDK_AllocateBuffer` take indeed an extra parameter to specify the size of the buffer (in packets) on the PC side; the `SCISDK_ReadData` function will try to read the maximum number of bytes that can fit in the buffer.

 *It is important to note that the buffer size is specified in packets and not in bytes.
-The FPGA packet size is specified in SciCompiler (i the example in the figure above the packet size is 5 DWORD, that means 5*32bit = 160bit or 20 bytes).
+The FPGA packet size is specified in Sci-Compiler (i the example in the figure above the packet size is 5 DWORD, that means 5*32bit = 160bit or 20 bytes).
 This is always a multiple of 32 bits (DWORD).
 All transfer will always be done with a size multiple of the FPGA packet size.
 This ensure that is not possible to read partial packet that will corrupt data in an urecoverable way*

 **Raw Mode**
 In raw mode the costom packet do not process packet and ignore the information on packet size and structure present in the JSON.